Chanadu/Arcade/README.md

 # Arcade
-dont use this for anything
-None of this code is any good anyway

-#Written in Java Swing
+Written in Java Swing for Introduction to Java Class